 If you love being a mom and want to help others feel that love, becoming a surrogate mother may be right for you.
 It’s a road that few women are courageous enough to face, but bring so much happiness to others that are struggling with infertility issues.

 If you think you’d make a good candidate to become a surrogate, please get in contact with us!
 We work with surrogates all throughout California — and a few other states.
 You don’t need to live in the Los Angeles area to work with us, but we will support you throughout the entire journey.
-Most of our case workers have been surrogates themselves so you can offer you a unique perspective!
+Most of our Case Managers have been surrogates themselves so they can offer you a unique perspective!

 We do have a screening process, and we